asim-qureshi/Typewriter.js/README.md

 # Typewriter.js
-A jQuery plugin to animate typing and deleting text
+A jQuery plugin to animate typing and deleting text.

 # To use: